The DOMA Decision Allows Same-Sex Married Couples to Receive Benefits

 Spouses of deceased veterans are entitled to numerous benefits, including health care, death pensions, educational assistance, home loan guarantees, vocational training, and bereavement counseling.

 Spouses of living military personnel may be eligible for health care, family separation pay, and relocation assistance, among many other benefits.
-For more information, see the Veteran Benefit Administration website.
+For more information, see Nolo's articles on military benefits for same-sex couples and veterans benefits for same-sex couples.
 Now that DOMA has been overturned, same-sex married spouses should also be entitled to these services and benefits.

 Federal Employment Benefits